byrd-laif/soilMakers/lifeStylesForChange/kefirMilkAlchemy.md

 #### Kefir grains are a true *Living Legacy* and can theoretically live forever!
 Alive they require care and feeding to thrive.
 Given adequate nutrition and tolerable environmental conditions, healthy kefir grains grow and reproduce rapidly.

-**Kefir is made using the ancient descendant of a naturally occurring living *Mother-culture*,* symbiotic human engagement keeps this culture alive.**
+**Kefir is made using the ancient descendant of a naturally occurring living *Mother-culture* called "kefir grains",* symbiotic human engagement keeps this culture alive.**

 Kefir grains are soft gelatinous clusters of microorganisms, bacterial and fungal cells that has evolved an elaborate symbiotic arrangement; sharing nutrients, coordinating reproduction and co-create a shared physical form that varies in appearance.

 Called grains solely due to the granular structure and appearance.
 Kefir grains often grow into clumps measuring up to a few inches.
-Some are smaller and grow in small clusters, but do not grow larger.
+Some are smaller and grow in small clusters.
 Some clumps can be spread out like a sheet.
 The variation is vast, as in all biological creations, exhibit diverging branches of the family tree.

 The dominant micro-flora are Saccharomyces kefir, Torula kefir, Lactobacillus caucasicus, Leuconnostoc species and lactic streptococci.
 Some yeast are also present.
 These many beneficial microorganisms are what separates kefir from virtually all other cultured milk products, which typically use only one, and rarely more than three species in the culturing process.